Define Conditional Contract: Everything You Need to Know

 - Where legal matters are slowly working their way through the judicial process, yet the outcome is for the most part already decided, i.e. an inheritance.

 Regardless of whether entering into a conditional contract makes sense or not, neither party should ever agree to a conditional contract that is dependent upon conditions of a related conditional contract being met.

 If for any reason, the dependent conditional contract fails to become enforceable, then it could create a domino effect that sends ripples through all related transactions, especially those that would have to proceed due to contractual obligations.
 This could lead to a breach of those contracts, resulting in possible financial liability and responsibility for rectifying other damages.

 It’s also advisable to explore other options before proceeding with a conditional contract.
 For instance, if a determining factor is a decision by a planning commission, it might be best to delay things until a decision comes through.
 No matter how certain things may appear, there is always the chance a new development could arise that would cause further delays or scuttle the review process completely.

 It might also be a good idea to insert a timetable that outlines when conditions pass the point of impossibility.
 Although it might be a huge disappointment to have months or years of planning end up going nowhere, the alternative of being straddled with obligations that cannot be met could be much worse.

 When it comes to conditional contracts, the most important thing to always remember is that haste is the enemy, and laying out the precise events that trigger each condition on which the contract is based is always the best approach.

 To learn more about how to define conditional contracts, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.